 The Academic Administrator acts as the disability coordinator and can help with the administration for any course adjustments needed as well as exam arrangements and applications from students to indicate special personal circumstances during their course including suspension of status.

-Any matters relating to College Advisors can also be discussed in confidence with either the Senior Tutor or the Academic Administrator.
+Any matters relating to College Advisors can also be discussed in confidence with the Academic Administrator.

 The Bursar, supported by the Bursary Administrator, oversees all financial matters and can help students with any queries or concerns regarding their financial status, including payments, loans, etc.

 As part of preparation for their courses, it is expected that all students have budgeted for their financial needs and have arranged sources of funding accordingly.
 However, we recognise that circumstances can change and unexpected financial problems can occur.
 We encourage students to approach the College promptly if they see such problems emerging – it is generally easier to offer help at an earlier stage.
 In such circumstances, please contact the Bursary Administrator to arrange a meeting with the Bursar.